 The North West Coastal Highway (NWCH) is the main link between regional centres including Geraldton, Carnarvon, Karratha and Port Headland.
 The highway also provides access to various tourist destinations, mining operations and pastoral communities.
 The NWCH also provides a travel route for triple road trains operating north of Carnarvon.
-It is anticipated that over the coming years the demand for the movement of freight will increase with proposed industry expansions and new mining developments in the Northern Gascoyne and Western Pilbara.
+It is anticipated that over the next coming years the demand for the movement of freight will increase with proposed industry expansions and new mining developments in the Northern Gascoyne and Western Pilbara.
 The NWCH currently has a nominal seal width of 6.2 m.
 This is deemed to be unsafe for current and predicted traffic volumes.

-Main Roads Western Australia (MRWA) proposes to widen the seal of the NWCH to allow for increased traffic flow.
+MRWA proposes to widen the seal of the NWCH to allow for increased traffic flow.
 To undertake these works considerable road building material needs to be sourced.

-The proposed location of the Material Pits will take place at the following:
+The proposed locations of the Material Pits will be the following:

-- NWCH SLK 660A; and - NWCH SLK 660B.
+- NWCH SLK 655A Left hand side of NWCH; and - NWCH SLK 655B Right hand side of NWCH.

 MRWA proposes to clear one to two hectares of vegetation every two years, or when maintenance and project works are required.
-MRWA has advised that they will take a staged pit development approach, which means each one to two hectares will be revegetated at each stage, before opening up new areas of clearing.
-To meet the environmental requirements MRWA commissioned GHD Pty Ltd (GHD) to complete a Preliminary Environmental Impact Assessment (PEIA) of the proposed material pit locations.
-The proposed strategic Material Pit locations are shown in Figure 1.
+To meet the environmental requirements MRWA commissioned GHD to complete a Preliminary Environmental Impact Assessment (PEIA) of the proposed material pit locations (Figure 1).